 Durable: Heartwood within the tree will last for generations.
 Sapwood easily decays and discolors.
 Northern White Cedar has minimal sapwood (approximately ¾-inch on a 10-inch diameter log).
 Through the sawing, shaping and peeling processes, all sapwood from Town + Country Cedar is removed.

 Did you know?
-Sapwood is the reason why you see a black discoloring in some log homes, especially in pine structures?
-Pine logs have a large sap ring which is nearly impossible to remove and which demands annual maintenance.
+Sapwood is the reason why you see a black discoloring in some log homes, especially in pine structures.
+Pine logs have a large sap ring which is nearly impossible to remove and demands annual maintenance.
 This is not a problem with our kiln-dried Northern White Cedar.

-Healthy: Northern White Cedar is a naturally, environmentally safe choice for your family in part because of its closed-cell structure.
+Healthy: Northern White Cedar is a natural and environmentally safe choice for your family in part because of its closed-cell structure.
 The cell structure resembles that of a cork.
-Combined with the natural oils, this inherent feature provides protection against internal mold and mildew.
-This is also important because properly kiln-dried Northern White Cedar will resist the absorption of moisture from the environment.
-When other woods absorb moisture from rain and the air, and then are exposed to drying from wind and sun, “checking” and deterioration occur.
+Combined with natural oils, this inherent feature provides protection against internal mold and mildew.
+This also is important because properly kiln-dried Northern White Cedar will resist the absorption of moisture from the environment.
+When other woods absorb moisture from rain and air, and are then exposed to drying from wind and sun, “checking” and deterioration occur.
 Not so with Northern White Cedar.
-That’s why so many saunas are built with nothing other than Northern White Cedar log products!
+That’s why so many saunas are built with none other than Northern White Cedar log products!

-Cost Effective: When you build with Northern White Cedar you’ll see a difference in you utility bills.
+Cost-effective: When you build with Northern White Cedar you’ll see a difference in your utility bills.
 The insulation factor of Northern White Cedar is among the highest of any wood.
-Rated at over 1.41 R-factor per inch, Northern White Cedar siding and paneling products will provide additional protection and warmth for your family.
+With a 1.41 R-factor per inch, Northern White Cedar siding and paneling products will provide additional protection and warmth for your family.